EveCoronel/API_opticStore/readme.md

 The following endpoints are available in the Optic Store API:

 ## Product Endpoints
-- GET /products: Retrieve a list of all products
+- GET /api/products: Retrieve a list of all products
-- GET /products/:id: Retrieve a specific product by ID
+- GET /api/products/:_id: Retrieve a specific product by ID
+- GET /api/products/filter/:category: Retrieve a list of specific products by category
-- POST /products: Create a new product
+- POST /api/products/: Create a new product
+- PUT /api/products/:_id: Update a product
-- DELETE /products/:id: Delete a specific product by ID
+- DELETE /products/:_id: Delete a specific product by ID

 ### Order Endpoints